Likelihood-Based Diverse Sampling for Trajectory Forecasting: Experiments

-We address questions 1-3 via experiments on two qualitatively different datasets, nuScenes \cite{caesar2020nuscenes} and Forking Paths \cite{liang2020garden} (Section \ref{sec:quantitative-results} and \ref{sec:qualitative-results}).
+Our experiments aim to address the following questions: \textbf{(1)} Does LDS boost performance across different pre-trained flow models? \textbf{(2)} Can LDS be applied to pre-trained VAE models as well?, \textbf{(3)} How does LDS compare against (a) other learning-based diverse sampling methods and (b) existing end-to-end multi-modal forecasting models?, \textbf{(4)} Is LDS effective in the transductive learning setting? \textbf{(5)} Which components of LDS are most important for performance?
+We address questions 1-4 via experiments on two qualitatively different datasets, nuScenes \cite{caesar2020nuscenes} and Forking Paths \cite{liang2020garden} (Section \ref{sec:quantitative-results} and \ref{sec:qualitative-results}).
 For each one, we use a distinct pre-trained flow model with architecture and input representation tailored to that dataset.
-We address question 4 via an ablation study in Section \ref{sec:ablation-studies}.
+We address question 5 via an ablation study in Section \ref{sec:ablation-studies}.